beastaugh/hatt/README.md

 By default, `hatt` will print ASCII representations of expressions.
-If you have a Unicode-capable terminal, try passing the `--pretty` option to pretty-print expressions using the the more common logical symbols.
+If you have a Unicode-capable terminal, try passing the `--pretty` option to pretty-print expressions using the more common logical symbols.

     $ hatt --evaluate="P -> (Q | ~R)" --pretty
     P Q R | (P → (Q ∨ ¬R))